 “Employers are overconfident about communication regarding benefits,” Park said.
 “Most employers only communicate once per year, during open enrollment, [but] communication should be ongoing about enrolling in and using benefits.”

-Our sources offered their best advice for discussing benefits.
+Our sources offered their advice on discussing benefits with your employees.

 “Educate your employees on basic benefits terminology ― deductible, premium, etc. ― during each open enrollment cycle.
-Employees who fully understand their benefits packages are more likely to appreciate them.
-In fact, employers should use their open enrollment cycle to communicate with their employees, and [should] provide them with as many of the required annual notices permitted to be included in their open enrollment material.
-This will not only help employees understand their benefits, but will also lessen the burden on employers the rest of the year." – George Katsoudas, division senior vice president, compliance counsel at Arthur J. Gallagher & Co.
+Employees who fully understand their benefits packages are more likely to appreciate them.” ― George Katsoudas, senior vice president of Compliance Counsel, Arthur J. Gallagher & Co.

-“As employers increasingly ask their employees to be better consumers of health care, companies must equip them with the information necessary to make wise cost decisions.
+“As employers increasingly ask their employees to be better consumers of healthcare, companies must equip them with the information necessary to make wise cost decisions.
 A good first step is to ensure that employees know how to access the free transparency tools provided online by most medical carriers.
-Provide employees with a breakdown of medical and pharmaceutical cost increases to avoid 'sticker shock.'
-Don't let the worry of overwhelming your employees with information hinder you." – John Neumaier
+Provide employees with a breakdown of medical and pharmaceutical cost increases to avoid sticker shock.” ― John Neumaier

-“Give people the combination of choice and personal accountability for their health care.
-Part of this is a benefit design that promotes financial responsibility [and] being able to utilize their benefits in the most effective way.
+“Give people the combination of choice and personal accountability for their healthcare.
+Part of this is a benefit design that promotes financial responsibility [and] utilizing their benefits in the most effective way.
 In the long term, it will result in better choices and behavior changes that will lead to better health and lower costs.” ― John Park